The goal of an MSP is for that progression to trend upward in terms of value-add and profit for both the MSP and its clients.

 No matter where your business is in terms of its evolution or how seasoned your QBR process is or isn’t, this cycle is the key.
 If you are new to QBRs, start small and assess 2 or 3 focus areas around which you have supporting data and a solid plan and solution.
 Your assessment and your review process can grow with you.

 If you have a very mature model in place, look at each step in the cycle and see if there are opportunities for automation to save time and improve efficiencies.
-Three key components are to make sure that you have automated data and process for insights around:
+Several key components are to make sure that you have automated data and process for insights around: